srfahim23/Python-intro/README.md

     pip intall pandas

 We will learn more about the pip command in the chapter dedicated to pip.

+# What is Syntax?
+In simplest words, syntax is the arragment of words and phrases to create well-formed sentances in a language.
+In the case of a computer language, the syntax is the structural arrangement of comments, variables, numbers, operators, statements, loops, functions, classes, objects, etc. Which helps us understand the meaning or semantics of a computer language.